 This was nothing more than a total squash where Moore got little too bupkis in on the offensive front and just seemed to happen to put over just how much of a monster that Awesome Kong is.

 It’s not like AEW fans are fresh off the boat.
 The fact that the company is coming from the land of opportunity that is Indy Wrestling means that at least 98 to 99 percent of them are already aware of what she is capable of, so what was the point here?

 Was it to get over just how evil The Nightmare Collective is?
 Mel did stomp Moore’s face into the mat after the bell but come on; they’re called The Nightmare Collective, it’s not like they’re going to be a sewing circle now, is it?

-Someone was trying to convince me the other day that there were some bad elements creeping into AEW programming of late and, being the total mark that I am, I vigorously denied this but on this showing they might have a point.
+Someone was trying to convince me the other day that some bad elements were creeping into AEW programming of late and, being the total mark that I am, I vigorously denied this but on this showing they might have a point.

 Winner: Awesome Kong

 6 Man Tag Team Match: TH2 & Kip Sabian vs. SCU

 Thank the sweet lord for TH2, Kip Sabian, and SCU or this episode of AEW Dark would’ve been a flat bust.

 This was a fantastic match with all six men as well as a devious Penelope Ford putting in a performance of the highest order.

 It was high-octane stuff from the get-go with each wrestler bringing their A-Game and SCU seemingly in control for an easy win, but when Christopher Daniels started second-guessing himself as he went to hit an Arabian Spring, due to his recent botching of the move against Pentagon Jr, TH2 and Kip Sabian got back into the fight.